Edward O'Hare: Medal of Honor flight

 O'Hare's initial maneuver was a high-side diving attack from the formation's starboard side employing deflection shooting.
 He managed to hit the outside "Betty"'s right engine and wing fuel tanks; when the stricken craft of Petty Officer 2nd Class Ryosuke Kogiku (3rd Shotai) abruptly lurched to starboard, he switched to the next plane up the line, that of Petty Officer 1st Class Koji Maeda (3rd Shotai leader).
 Maeda's plane caught fire, but his crew managed to put out the flames with "one single spurt of liquid ... from the fire-extinguisher" Both Maeda and Kogiku would catch up with the group before bomb release.

 With two "Bettys" out of formation (albeit temporarily), O'Hare began his second firing pass, this time from the port side.
 His first target was the outside plane, flown by Petty Officer 1st Class Bin Mori (2nd Shotai).
 O'Hare's bullets damaged the right engine and left fuel tank, forcing Mori to dump his bombs and abort his mission.
 O'Hare then targeted the plane of Petty Officer 1st Class Susumu Uchiyama (1st Shotai), which became his first definite kill.

 As O'Hare began his third firing pass, again from the port side, the remaining "Bettys" were nearing their bomb release point.
 First, O'Hare shot down Lieutenant (junior grade) Akira Mitani (2nd Shotai leader).
 This left the lead plane, commanded by Lieutenant Commander Takuzo Ito, exposed.
 O'Hare's concentrated fire caused the plane's port engine nacelle to break free from its mountings and fall from the plane.
 The resulting explosion was so violent that the 1st Chutai pilots were convinced that an anti-aircraft burst had struck their commander's plane.
-With a gaping hole in its left-wing, Ito's plane fell out of formation.
+With a gaping hole in its left wing, Ito's plane fell out of formation.

 Shortly afterwards, O'Hare made a fourth firing pass, likely against Maeda (who had now caught up), but ran out of ammunition.
 Frustrated, he pulled away to allow the ships to fire their anti-aircraft guns.
 The four surviving bombers dropped their ordnance, but all their 250 kg bombs missed.
 O'Hare believed he had shot down six bombers and damaged a seventh.
 Captain Sherman would later reduce this to five, as four of the reported nine bombers were still overhead when he pulled off.
-Lieutenant Commander John Thach, hurrying towards the scene with reinforcements after mopping up the 2nd Chûtai, saw three enemy bombers falling in flames at the same time.
+Thach, hurrying towards the scene with reinforcements after mopping up the 2nd Chûtai, saw three enemy bombers falling in flames at the same time.